JoshBirnbaum/distributed-methodology/PlanningMeeting.md

 During or after feature articulation, the team should prioritize the stories in order of decreasing value to the user.
 That is, the stories that add the most value to the user should be highest priority.
-Keep in mind that there is an implicit dependency management process here as well: while it's true that your players may really enjoy your dynamic quest generation system, your RPG will have no value at all if players cannot move their heroes around the screen.
-&ldquo;Value&rdquo; is about _playability_ and not marketing or ungrounded concepts.

 ### Team Commitment